 It was the year the Cavs were scrappy and good and played the Washington Bullets in the conference finals.
-We watched it on TV.
+They watched it on TV.
 The crowds were so noisy people in the stands wore earplugs and the players on the benches stuck their fingers in their ears.

 “Whatever you want,” he said.

+“The roller skates came off right after that and I’ve never been out of high heels since.
 The reason is that I stopped growing when I was in 6th grade.
 After that I found out I was going to be short, a pygmy.
 My mom was a pygmy, too.
 I don’t know that she was ever taller than five-foot-one.
 Everybody else in our family was taller than me.
 My dad was six-foot-something.
-I was the shortest of all the kids, shorter even than Bamm-Bamm.
+I was the shortest of all the kids, shorter even than Bamm-Bamm.”

 “You don’t want to walk like a clod,” she said.
 “A lot of girls stomp in their high heels, but you’re going to walk like a lady.”